National Eye Institute Biorepository for Retinal Diseases

 - Are unable or unwilling to give informed consent that includes collection and study of at least one peripheral blood sample.

-- Are unable or unwilling to give informed consent that includes use of NIH medical records and clinical samples for research related to vision and diseases affecting the eyes.
+- Are unable or unwilling to give informed consent that includes use of NIH medical records and clinical samples for research.

 - Have a systemic disease that compromises the ability to provide adequate ophthalmologic examination or treatment.